-Pecorino is the name given to all Italian cheeses made from sheep's milk.
-It covers a wide variety of cheeses produced around the country, but specifically it refers to four main varieties of Pecorino, all of which enjoy PDO protection.
-These hard ewes’ milk cheeses from central Italy and the island of Sardinia have established a very good export market outside Italy.
+Pecorino is the name of all Italian cheeses made from sheep's milk.
+It covers a wide variety of cheese produced in Italy, but specifically, it refers to four main varieties of Pecorino, all of which enjoy PDO protection.
+These ewes milk cheese from central Italy and the island of Sardinia have established a very good export market outside Italy.

-Pecorinos are traditional, creamery, hard, drum-shaped cheeses.
-They come in a variety of flavors determined by their age.
-Aged Pecorinos referred to as ‘stagionato’ are hard and crumbly in texture with buttery and nutty flavors.
-Young or ‘semi-stagionato’ and ‘fresco’ Pecorinos feature a softer texture with mild, creamy flavors.
-A good Pecorino will have smooth, hard rind that is pale straw to dark brown in color.
-The rind will vary in color, depending on the age of the cheese, and may include a protecting coating of lard or oil.
-Its compact interior is white to pale yellow in color, with irregular, small eyes.
+Pecorinos are traditional, creamery, hard, drum-shaped cheese.
+They come in a variety of flavours depending on the ageing period.
+Aged Pecorinos, referred to as 'Stagionato', are hard and crumbly in texture with buttery and nutty flavours.
+Young or 'Semi-Stagionato' and 'Fresco' Pecorinos feature a softer texture with mild, creamy flavours.
+A good Pecorino will have a smooth, hard rind of pale straw to dark brown.
+The rind will vary in colour, depending on the age of the cheese, and may include a protecting coating of lard or oil.
+Its compact interior is white to pale yellow, with irregular, small eyes.

-Today, this classic Italian cheese is available in many flavors including Pecorino Pepato spiced with black peppercorns or red chili.
-Pecorino is a preferred cheese in many pasta cheeses and an obvious choice in Italian regions where the cheese is produced.
+These classic Italian Pecorinos are available in many flavours, including Pecorino Pepato spiced with black peppercorns or red chilli.
+Pecorino is a preferred cheese in many kinds of pasta and an obvious choice in Italian regions where the cheese is produced.
 Also, it served as a good substitute for the expensive Parmigiano-Reggiano.